A barley rusk softened by tomato juice, crowned with feta and oregano — Crete's answer to bruschetta, eaten cold.

 Born in Crete's mountain villages, dakos uses paximadi — twice-baked barley rusks that keep for months without spoiling.
 Grated tomato softens the rusk just enough that it still has bite, and a slab of feta plus a hard pinch of dried oregano completes the assembly.
 Eaten as a midday meze in summer when tomatoes peak.

-A round barley rusk soaked just enough by tomato juice to soften but not collapse, piled with grated tomato, mizithra cheese, olives, and oregano.
+A round barley rusk soaked just enough by tomato juice to soften but not collapse, piled with grated tomato, mizithra or feta cheese, olives, and oregano.
 Glistens with olive oil.
 Cretan everyday.

 Paximadi (barley rusk) is twice-baked until the moisture content drops below 10% — it lasts months in the Cretan pantry.
 Pouring tomato juice rehydrates only the surface; the center stays slightly crunchy, which is the textural signature.